nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: An appointment is added.
 Details of the appointment is shown in the response box.
 The appointment shows up in the appointment list.

     1. Test case: `appt -a`<br>
        Expected: No appointment is added.
-Response box displays error message: `Invalid command format! ...`
+Error details are shown in the status message.

     1. Test case: `appt -a p/1 d/1 s/30/02/2021 dur/5 r/Patient wants a blood test`<br>
        Expected: No appointment is added.
-Response box displays error message: `Sessions should be of the format DD/MM/YYYY HH:MM and adhere to the following constraints:...`
+Error details are shown in the status message.

     1. Test case: `appt -a p/100 d/1 s/30/02/2021 dur/5 r/Patient wants a blood test`<br>
       Expected: No appointment is added.
-Response box displays error message: `The patient index provided is invalid`
+Error details are shown in the status message.

     1. Test case: `appt -a p/1 d/100 s/30/02/2021 dur/5 r/Patient wants a blood test`<br>
        Expected: No appointment is added.
-Response box displays error message: `The doctor index provided is invalid`
+Error details are shown in the status message.

     1. Test case: `appt -a p/1 d/1 s/30/02/2021 dur/xxx r/Patient wants a blood test`<br>
       Expected: No appointment is added.
-Response box displays error message: `The duration should be an integer between 1-120 minutes.`
+Error details are shown in the status message.

    1. Test case: `appt -a p/1 d/1 s/30/02/2021 dur/121 r/Patient wants a blood test`<br>
       Expected: No appointment is added.
-Response box displays error message: `The duration should be an integer between 1-120 minutes.`
+Error details are shown in the status message.

    1. Test case: `appt -a p/1 d/1 s/30/02/2021 dur/0 r/Patient wants a blood test`<br>
       Expected: No appointment is added.
-Response box displays error message: `The duration should be an integer between 1-120 minutes.`
+Error details are shown in the status message.

 ### Deleting an appointment  <a name="deleting-appointment-manual-testing"/>